algoflow19/Algorithm/6006/A2/circuit/tests/README.txt

-This directory contains the public test cases for the circuit simulation problem.
+This directory contains the public and private test cases for the circuit simulation problem.
+Cases 1-5 are public, and cases 6-10 are private.

 If you are reading this document, you probably want to write a new test.
 Tests 1-5 should supply good models.
 This file documents the file format and the steps